ChristophSchranz/Octoprint-PrePrintService/README.md

    `.gco` file with only one line and 83 bytes can appear.
 This is expected and should be overwritten afterwards after a short time.
-   If this doesn't work, start the octoprint server per CLI with `octoprint serve` and track the logs.
+   If this doesn't work, start the octoprint server per CLI with `octoprint serve` and track the logs via `tail -f .octoprint/logs/octoprint.log`.
 The following two lines are expected:

         2019-04-07 22:28:44,301 - octoprint.plugins.preprintservice - INFO - Connection to PrePrintService on http://192.168.48.81:2304/tweak is ready, status code 200
         2019-04-07 22:28:44,321 - octoprint.plugins.preprintservice - INFO - Connection to Octoprint server on http://192.168.48.43:5000/api/version?apikey=A943AB47727A461F9CEF9EXXXXXXXX is ready, status code 200

-   If the the Octoprint Server's URL is invalid, you will see this:
+   If the the Octoprint Server's URL is invalid, you will see this: This means, that the there is no response on the url and you should test your url in bash via `ping` and `curl`.

         2019-04-07 22:27:34,746 - octoprint.plugins.preprintservice - WARNING - "Connection to Octoprint server on http://192.168.48.43:5000 couldn't be established"